 Tumbling Banks can be used as a place to commence a range of nature walks on the farm, along the coastal path from Rockcliffe to Sandyhills, the Jubilee Path to Kippford, or a brief stroll to the iron age Mote of Mark in Rockcliffe.

 The cottage is situated within reach of the Seven Stanes Dalbeattie forest rides, which offer a choice of gentle or more challenging routes, all with marked signs.
 There is secure parking for bicycles in the barns.

 Click here for more information about Seven Stanes – Dalbeattie

-Shopkeepers in Castle Douglas and Dalbeattie offer a range of locally sourced food.
+Colvend shop and vendors in Douglas and Dalbeattie offer a range of local foods.

 Colvend Parish Church

 Services take place normally at 11.30 on Sundays led by the Rev. James Gatherer.